samguyette-s1/claude-commands/research_codebase.md

    - Create a research plan using TodoWrite to track all investigation tasks
    - Consider which directories, files, or architectural patterns are relevant

-3. **Request parallel research investigations:**
+3. **Request parallel research investigations (ONLY if necessary):**
-   - Pause and ask the user to open separate Cursor tabs to research different aspects concurrently
+   - **IMPORTANT**: Only request new Cursor tabs if the research is non-trivial and requires extensive reading/analysis
+   - For simple research (e.g., understanding a single component, reading 2-3 files), do the research yourself directly
+   - For complex research (e.g., understanding multiple interconnected systems, architectural patterns across many files), request parallel tabs
+   - This minimizes the main agent's context window usage
-   - Be specific about what each investigation should focus on:
+   - When requesting tabs, be specific about what each investigation should focus on:

    **For codebase research:**
    - "Find WHERE [specific files and components] are located"